Boundary value problems and Hardy spaces for elliptic systems with block structure: Existence in Dirichlet problems with fractional regularity data

 \subsection{Fractional identification regions}

-As in Section~\ref{sec: Hardy intro} we treat adapted Hardy--Sobolev and Besov spaces simultaneously by letting $\X$ denote one of $\B$ or $\H$. {identification region!for $\IX_L^{s,p}$} When we speak of `identification' we always mean `identification up to equivalent $p$-quasinorms'.
+As in Section~\ref{sec: Hardy intro} we treat adapted Hardy--Sobolev and Besov spaces simultaneously by letting $\X$ denote one of $\B$ or $\H$. {identification region!for $\IX_L^{s,p}$} As before, `identification' means `equality of sets with equivalent $p$-quasinorms'.

 \begin{prop} Identification $\IX^{s,p}_L = \Xdot^{s,p} \cap \L^2$ holds for all exponents corresponding to the interior of the colored trapezoidal region in Figure~\ref{fig: diagram general proof}. \end{prop}